PredictiveEcology/SpaDES.Workshops/README.md

   API rate limit exceeded for ###.###.##.###.
   (...)
 ```
-The error should provide the solution to fixing this problem, but if for some reason you don't find these instructions here they are:
+The error should provide the solution to fixing this problem, but if for some reason you don't find these instructions, here they are:
 - Use `usethis::browse_github_pat()` to create a GitHub token
-- Use `usethis::edit_r_environ()` and add the environment variable with `GITHUB_PAT = 'your_github_token`.
+- Use `usethis::edit_r_environ()` and add the environment variable with `GITHUB_PAT = 'your_github_token'`.
 Restart R (so that the GITHUB_PAT is read) and try to reinstall: `devtools::install_github(...)`

 ### Workshop materials